-Funding source: This activity is funded by FHWA Planning Funds (PL), FTA 5303 funds, state RTPO
+Funding source: This activity is funded by FHWA Planning Funds (PL), FTA 5303 funds, state RTPO funds, and FHWA Surface Transportation Block Grant (STBG) funds.

 Title VI reporting and plan update

 WCOG's board adopted its 2024 Title VI Plan & Public Participation Plan in January 2024 and it was approved by WA State Department of Transportation.
 WCOG's Title VI web page was updated with new materials, including new translations of the Title VI complaint form into Russian.
 WCOG's annual Title VI Report was submitted and approved in July 2023.